Mobile and Tablet MarketingSearch Marketing

 Douglas Karr

-Douglas Karr is the founder of the Martech Zone and a recognized expert on digital transformation.
-Douglas has helped start several successful MarTech startups, has assisted in the due diligence of over $5 bil in Martech acquisitions and investments, and continues to launch his own platforms and services.
-He's a co-founder of Highbridge, a digital transformation consulting firm.
+Douglas Karr is CMO of OpenINSIGHTS and the founder of the Martech Zone.
+Douglas has helped dozens of successful MarTech startups, has assisted in the due diligence of over $5 bil in Martech acquisitions and investments, and continues to assist companies in implementing and automating their sales and marketing strategies.
+Douglas is an internationally recognized digital transformation and MarTech expert and speaker.
 Douglas is also a published author of a Dummie's guide and a business leadership book.

 Related Articles